Columbine High School massacre: Lawsuits

 After the massacre, many survivors and relatives of those killed filed lawsuits.
 Under Colorado state law at the time, the maximum a family could receive in a lawsuit against a government agency was $600,000.
 Most cases against the Jefferson County Sheriff's Office and school district were dismissed by the federal court on the grounds of government immunity.
 The case against the sheriff's office regarding the death of Dave Sanders was not dismissed due to the police preventing paramedics from going to his aid for hours after they knew the gunmen were dead.
 The case was settled out of court in August 2002 for $1,500,000.

 In April 2001, the families of more than 30 victims received a $2,538,000 settlement in their case against the families of Harris, Klebold, Manes, and Duran.
 Under the terms of the settlement, the Harrises and the Klebolds contributed $1,568,000 through their homeowners' policies, with another $32,000 set aside for future claims; the Manes contributed $720,000, with another $80,000 set aside for future claims; and the Durans contributed $250,000, with an additional $50,000 available for future claims.
 The family of victim Shoels rejected this settlement, but in June 2003 were ordered by a judge to accept a $366,000 settlement in their $250-million lawsuit against the shooters' families.
 In August 2003, the families of victims Fleming, Kechter, Rohrbough, Townsend, and Velasquez received undisclosed settlements in a wrongful death suit against the Harrises and Klebolds.

 Parents of some of the victims filed several unsuccessful lawsuits against film companies, over films such as The Basketball Diaries, which includes a dream sequence with a student shooting his classmates in a trench coat.
 In the Basement Tapes, they debate on whether or not Steven Spielberg or Quentin Tarantino are appropriate choices to direct films about the massacre.
 Their home videos also show inspiration taken from Pulp Fiction.
-Both were fans of the film Lost Highway.
 Apocalypse Now was found in Harris's VCR.